What is a Good Blog Structure? (With On-page SEO)

 Notes for Good Blog Structure:

-• Use correct spacing to differentiate between two separate headings and other sections of the article.
+• Use correct spacing to differentiate between two separate headings and other article sections.

 • Do not do keyword stuffing.
-Keep the keyword density in the article to maximum 1.5.
+Keep the keyword density in the article to a maximum of 1.5.

 • Avoid duplication of content in the blog post.
-Do not copy paste either from another article on your own website or from an external website.
+Do not copy-paste from another article on your website or an external website.

-• Add ‘Back to Top” button as an accessibility feature.
+• Add a ‘Back to Top” button as an accessibility feature.

 Tips for Structuring Your Article

-1. Define your audience and use competitive research to find topics that you should add.
+1. Define your audience and use competitive research to find topics you should add.

-2. Use headings, and other elements (CTA, key takeaway, Also read, related posts) to give break to the readers and grab their attention again.
+2. Use headings and other elements (CTA, key takeaway, Also read, related posts) to give a break to the readers and grab their attention again.

-3. Use the top 30 ranking articles on SERPS (basis your primary keyword) to make an outline.
+3. Use the top 30 ranking articles on SERPS (based on your primary keyword) to outline.

-4. Use the 4 important sections of any blog: Title, introduction, body, conclusion to your advantage.
-Think of the pain points for your audience and use these sections to explain your solution.
+4. Use the four important sections of any blog—title, introduction, body, and conclusion—to your advantage.
+Think of your audience’s pain points and use these sections to explain your solution.

 5. Separate your opinion on the piece and facts with external links or stats.
 Use reference quotes to give credibility to your content.

-6. In case of long form content, always explain to the readers what the article is about and what they should expect while reading the piece.
+6. In the case of long-form content, always explain to the readers what the article is about and what they should expect while reading it.

 Additional on-page SEO Optimizations for Enhanced Visibility on Search Engines